Groundhog Day Celebration outside of Cooke Hall

 1. Executive Committee: The composition of this committee includes the Chair, the Associate Chair, the Director of the Graduate Studies Committee, and the Director of the Undergraduate Studies.

-3. Undergraduate Studies Committee: There is a single member of this committee (the Director), with a two-year term, nominated and voted upon by the Faculty.
-The committee is responsible for the undergraduate educational program’s oversight, admission of students as majors or minors, participation in the honors program, approval or denial of student petitions, student advisement, certification of students for graduation, and undergraduate program assessment.
+3. Undergraduate Studies Committee: This is a three-member committee, each for a two-year term.
+It includes a director who is a tenure-track faculty member and ideally two clinical faculty members so they can assist or cover responsibilities over the summers.
+The committee is responsible for the undergraduate educational program’s oversight, admission of students as majors or minors, participation in the honors program, approval or denial of student petitions, student advisement, certification of students for graduation, student retention efforts, advisement to the undergraduate club, and undergraduate program assessment.

-4. Awards Committee: This is a three-person committee including the Director of Undergraduate Studies and two additional members, one serving as chair of the committee, elected by a vote of the Faculty.
+4. Student Awards Committee: This is a three-person committee including the Director of Undergraduate Studies and two additional members, one serving as chair of the committee.
 The committee is charged with identifying, with the Faculty and Department Chair’s help, deserving undergraduate and graduate students for all of the department’s awards and scholarships.
 The Director of Undergraduate Studies compiles undergraduate student data and guides the discussions on the awards and scholarships for undergraduate students presented at the spring graduation.
 The committee chair organizes and guides the discussions for all other departmental awards and scholarships.
 The term of the appointments is two years.

 B. Ad Hoc Committees